Joshlha/zd-ts-react/README.md

 ```
 npm i
 ```
-4. If using VSCode, install the ESLint plugin for much better type checking and formatting/auto-fixing options.
+4. If using VSCode, install the ESLint and Prettier plugins for much better type checking and formatting/auto-fixing options.
+You will also want to change your default formatter in VSCode to use prettier.
+You can do this by simply searching "defaultformatter" in the VSCode settings.
 5. Open two terminals and run the two commends below, one in each terminal.
 ```
 npm run watch